Logicism: The unit class, impredicativity, and the vicious circle principle

 This sort of definition of I was deemed by Poincaré to be "impredicative".
 He seems to have considered that only predicative definitions can be allowed in mathematics:

-"a definition is 'predicative' and logically admissible only if it excludes all objects that are dependent upon the notion defined, that is, that can in any way be determined by it".

 By Poincaré's definition, the librarian's index book is "impredicative" because the definition of I is dependent upon the definition of the totality I, Ά, β, and Γ. As noted below, some commentators insist that impredicativity in commonsense versions is harmless, but as the examples show below there are versions which are not harmless.
 In response to these difficulties, Russell advocated a strong prohibition, his "vicious circle principle":

-"No totality can contain members definable only in terms of this totality, or members involving or presupposing this totality" (vicious circle principle)" (Gödel 1944 appearing in Collected Works Vol. II 1990:125).

-To illustrate what a pernicious instance of impredicativity might be, consider the consequence of inputting argument α into the function f with output ω = 1 – α.
+To illustrate what a pernicious instance of impredicativity might be, consider the consequence of inputting argument α into the function f with output ω = 1−α.
 This may be seen as the equivalent 'algebraic-logic' expression to the 'symbolic-logic' expression ω = NOT-α, with truth values 1 and 0.
 When input α = 0, output ω = 1; when input α = 1, output ω = 0.